‘The big player’

 “Our pedigree and track record keeps us doing what we do best.”

-Private limited companies and limited liability partnerships [LLPs] that are classified as ‘non-small’ under The Companies Act 2006, require not only to prepare formal statutory accounts for the shareholders/members, but also to have a statutory audit of those accounts.
+Private limited companies and limited liability partnerships [LLPs] that are classified as ‘non-small’ under The Companies Act 2006, are required not only to prepare formal statutory accounts for the shareholders/members but also to have a statutory audit of those accounts.

 A ‘non-small’ company is, generally, one where 2 of the following 3 limits are exceeded: